gayatrithakare/QAHomeChallenge/README.md

      Exepense management is a heart or core functionality of this application.Generally, Expense/Spendings is what people mostly interested in.

 2. What kind of risks you need to mitigate for this type of application?
-   Risk:
- => This risk can be resolved by splitting the development into interations, getting continuous feedback from stakeholders and frequent demonstrations of new           functionality
+   Risk: Insufficient Regression time and Incomplete validation => This risk can be resolved by splitting the development into interations, getting continuous feedback from stakeholders

 ## Exploratory Charter 1:

 ## Target: